How to choose a replacement FM antenna for your car

 If the connection is fine and the antenna is not obviously rusted or broken, then changing antennas won't be of much help.
 In this case a booster may be easiest, most cost-effective solution.

 You might need a cable adapter

 In most cases, you need to remove your radio to reach the antenna plug.
-If you buy your antenna from Crutchfield, you'll get the receiver removal instructions for your vehicle for free.
+If you buy your antenna from Crutchfield, you'll get the stereo removal instructions for your vehicle for free.
 As with anything else you buy from us, we'll be here if you need any help when you install your new antenna.
-Our Technical Support staff is just a phone call away.
+Our Tech Support staff is just a phone call away.

 To see if we have a replacement antenna for your vehicle, just tell us what you drive and we'll show you your options.
 And if you have any questions, contact our helpful advisors via phone, chat, or email.